 No. 2 Lobbying Firm

-After being among the top 10 lobbying firms for the past six years, Brownstein was named No. 2 on the list of federal lobbying shops based on revenue.
+After being among the top 10 lobbying firms for the past six years, Brownstein reaches No. 2 on the list of federal lobbying shops based on revenue.

-Merged with Reno-based Watson Rounds, expanding the capabilities of the firm’s Intellectual Property practice and making it into one of the largest IP departments based in the Mountain West.
+Merger expands the capabilities of the firm’s Intellectual Property practice, making it one of the largest IP departments based in the Mountain West.

 The Tax Cuts and Jobs Act

-The firm played an important role in advocating for some of the most important changes to the U.S. tax code in 30 years.
+The firm plays an important role in advocating for some of the most important changes to the U.S. tax code in 30 years.

-Celebrating the first 50 years and those who contributed to the firm’s journey; looking ahead to the next 50 years of providing successful legal and legislative outcomes for our clients.
+Celebrating the first 50 years and those who contributed to the firm’s journey; looking ahead to the next 50 years of providing successful legal and legislative solutions for our clients.